cdouglass/inklers/README.md

 https://backstrapweaving.wordpress.com/tutorials/

 ##To run:
-* Install Rust and Cargo from https://github.com/rust-lang/cargo.
+* Install a Rust nightly build from http://www.rust-lang.org/install.html.
+Due to use of unstable features in a dependency, this won't compile if your Rust install is a beta version.
 * Clone this repository and navigate into it.
-* Type "cargo run" and everything should work.
-If it doesn't, file an issue.
+* Usage: ```cargo run [filename]```, where ```filename``` is an optional argument that should be the name of a previously saved pattern file.